 Domestic Fixed Income Yields – Real returns on the short-term yields remained negative anew in 2014 despite the sell-off in the latter part of the year.
 The year ended again with a normal yield curve whose steepness was reduced as the spread between the average short and long-term yields narrowed sharply to 160.30 bps, way below its 250 – 300 bps range.

-Given the calibrated monetary stimulus tapering that will be done by the U.S. Fed staring in January, we expect the yield curve to gradually shift upward.
-Excess liquidity and portfolio inflows into peso-denominated fixed income securities will most likely keep the rise gradual overall.
-We expect the negative real returns on short-term yields to continue into 2014.
-Yields on the longer-tenor instruments will certainly be higher as a result of the Fed’s action as U.S. treasury yields are the global benchmark.
-The spread between the average short-term and long-term yields will most likely move within a 280 – 330 bps range within the year as investors will continue to find ways around the yield levels.
-The yield curve is also seen to remain normal and will most likely surpass the end-2012 yield levels.
+Excess liquidity and portfolio flows into peso-denominated fixed income securities will most likely keep the continued rise of domestic yields gradual overall.
+The negative real returns on short-term yields in 2014 might not be absurd compared to the past few years.
+The flattening of the country’s yield curve, a historical first, is a possible scenario.
+The spread between the average short-term and long-term yields will most likely move within a 200 – 250 bps range within the year as investors will continue to find ways around the yield levels.
+The yield curve is also seen to remain essentially normal in 2015 with yields in between 2009 and 2012 yield levels.

 Joseph James Lago is the Head of the PCCI Securities Brokers Corp.
 He has over 2 decades of experience in the investments industry in various capacities.
 He is also a professor of the De La Salle University Graduate School teaching in Management and Economics.
 He is a much sought after researcher, economist and analysts.
 He is a Registered Financial Panner.